Jagatsinghpur district

-Jagatsinghpur District is one of the thirty districts of Odisha in the eastern coast of India.
-It became a new district on 1 April 1993 (Vide Government Notification No.14218/R dated 27.03.1993 and EOG No.459 dated 01.04.1993) being separated from Cuttack district.
-It lies between 860 3’ E to 860 45’ East longitude and between 19058' to 20023' north latitude.
-Its ancient name was Hariharapur.
-The town of Jagatsinghpur is the district headquarters.
-With 88.5% rate of male literacy and 68.5% of female literacy, the district ranks better than the national average in literacy and is one of the developed districts in Odisha.
-The district tops the list in male literacy and second in female literacy rate in Odisha.
+Jagatsinghpur district is one of the thirty districts of Odisha in the eastern coast of India.
+It became a new district on 1 April 1993 being separated from Cuttack district with its own headquarter in Jagatsinghpur town.
 Deltaic and partly littoral; the district of Jagatsinghpur is triangular in shape and small in geographical proportions.
 It is the smallest district in the state and covers a landmass of 1759 km2.
 It has a history of its own dating back to the 6th century AD, having contemporaneity with the Prachi valley civilization.
 Its archaeological remains, navigation network, inland and overseas trade, fabric manufacturing & designing, religious tolerance and epoch-making glorious role in freedom struggle; have a savor of distinctiveness.

 The places is predominately recognized due to its existence situating to the close proximity of River Mahanadi and Bay of Bengal heralded many eventual episodes and memorable heritage on the anneals of mankind.